styopa/fallout/README.md

 fallout
 =======

-Perl script to hack terminals in Fallout 3
+Scripts to hack terminals in Fallout 3 and 4